ToshNeox/webtoolbox/README.md

 - Build the project using `npm run build`
 - Commit the new site contents
-- Update the branch using `git subtree push --prefix dist origin gh-pages`
+- Update the branch using `npm run updatepages`

 The site should update as soon as GitHub Pages deploys from the new code.